HarikaNeelam/housingportal-python-js-mysql/README.md

 Birmingham Homes - Housing Portal Website

-Technologies used : Python , Flask , HTML , CSS , Javascript
+Technologies used : Python , Flask , MySQL, HTML , CSS , Javascript

 Steps to setup project in your machine: